grimlucis/rpg-hack/08-tables/03-mutations.md

 355  | Uncertain Flesh.
 Each morning, Save or mutate.
 356  | Hero of the Beach.
 Once a day, shout a catchphrase or your name to gain +4 Strength for 1d6 rounds.
 357  | Cyclops.
 Your head becomes one giant eyeball.
 You eat by putting food in the pupil.
-358  | Wizard Wisdom.
-Your brain sizzles like a hot stove. +4 Intelligence.
+358  | Wizard Willpower.
+Your brain sizzles like a hot stove. +4 Talent.
 Save to not offer an opinion.
 359  | Frozen Skin.
 Your skin is like ice.
 You take 1/2 cold but 2x fire damage.
 360  | Skull Head.
 Head becomes a bull's skull.
 Still functions normally.
 361  | Cracked.
 You are peeling apart.
 Spend 1hr each morning tying yourself together or lose half HP.